nehachede/nehachede.github.io/_projects/5-genre-imdb-eda.md

 \text{Rating}_i = \beta_0 + \beta_1(\text{RuntimeMinutes}_i) + \beta_2(\text{StartYear}_i) + \sum_{k} \beta_k(\text{Genre}_{ik}) + \epsilon_i
 $$

 where genre was encoded using categorical indicator variables.
-This model served as a baseline under the assumption of linear relationships between predictors and ratings and achieved $a^b$ ≈ 0.1659 and RMSE ≈ 1.17.
+This model served as a baseline under the assumption of linear relationships between predictors and ratings and achieved $$R^2$$ ≈ 0.1659 and RMSE ≈ 1.17.
 Residual diagnostics showed structured patterns, particularly across runtime bins and release years, indicating violation of linearity assumptions confirming the non-linear patterns observed with EDA.

 We extended the analysis using a Generalized Additive Model (GAM) to capture non-linear effects of continuous variables: